Storware/vprotect-manual/deployment/installation-with-rpms.md

    systemctl start vprotect-node
    ```

-   Now you should be able to see new entry in `Node` section of web UI with your node in RUNNING state.
+   Now you should be able to see a new entry in `Node` section of web UI with your node in RUNNING state.

-5. Run script to configure OS for Node:
+5. Run script to configure OS for Node, which includes QEMU user/group changed to `vprotect`, disabling SELinux, adding vprotect the disk group and sudoers to allow it to run privileged commands:

    ```text
    vprotect-node-configure